 2. Scale of Data

-Enterprises also appear to be embracing the idea of businesses accessing, processing, and taking advantage of data by using data science.
-This year we will cross into the zettabyte regime in terms of data volume.
-So with the amount of data at our disposal, coupled with the intended applications of the data, enterprises are seeing more opportunity to gather game-changing insights than ever before.
+The modern enterprise has evolved to a point where the C-suite views data science as the Holy Grail for achieving a broad digital transformation of the business.
+Consequently, as we move into a new scale of data volume — the zettabyte, coupled with new application domains — enterprises are seeing more opportunity to gather game-changing insights than ever before.
 Essentially, the combination of data volume and access to technology has upped the ante for enterprises, and they need to utilize both in new, innovative ways to stay competitive.

 3. Shift in Mindset — from Data Deluge to Data Appetite

 Companies are no longer drowning in their data deluge but are now looking for new solutions to better take advantage of the data they have.
 Many enterprises are enabling themselves to overcome the data deluge by investing in highly scalable software like Hadoop and building data lake architectures.
 Having made the investments, companies now have an insane appetite for more insights, and they’ve shifted their approach from using data mining to answer traditional hypothesis-based questions to wondering what the data can reveal to help them address business blind spots and challenges.
-They know that to do more with their valuable data assets, they must start using AI, machine learning, and deep learning.
+It’s now a foregone conclusion that AI, machine learning, and deep learning are able to deliver key insights to gain competitive advantage.
 Important problems are ripe for solutions by these technologies, including AI-powered healthcare at scale, AI-powered weather forecasting, AI-accelerated cyber defense, and AI-powered customer service, to name a few.
 So while data volume is creating a need for AI, AI is simultaneously creating an insatiable desire for even more data.

 Humans Still Needed